Reduction or withdrawal of reception conditions

 • The asylum seeker did not present him or herself before the determining authorities for the personal interview even though he or she was notified thereof;

-• The asylum seeker has previously lodged an asylum application in Italy;
+• The asylum seeker has lodged a subsequent asylum application in Italy after a final decision on a previous application has been taken;

-• The authorities decide that the asylum seeker possesses sufficient financial resources; or
+• The authorities find that the asylum seeker possesses sufficient financial resources;

 The law does not provide for any assessment of destitution risks when withdrawing reception.
-However, while assessing the withdrawal of reception conditions, the Prefect must take into account the specific conditions of vulnerability of the applicant.[2]
+However, while assessing the withdrawal and the reduction of reception conditions, the Prefect must take into account the specific conditions of vulnerability of the applicant.[4]

 Asylum seekers may lodge an appeal before the Regional Administrative Court (Tribunale amministrativo regionale) against the decision of the Prefect to withdraw material reception conditions.[3]
 To this end, they can benefit from free legal aid.

-Available figures seem to corroborate an overly broad use of withdrawal provisions.
-According to an investigation carried out by Altreconomia since 2017 and updated in 2019, on the basis of data from 60 Prefectures out of 106, between 2016 and 2019, at least 100,000 asylum seekers and beneficiaries of international protection lost the right to accommodation in reception centres.
-No data for 2020 and 2021 are available.
+In recent years, available figures showed an overly broad use of withdrawal provisions.
+According to an investigation carried out by Altreconomia since 2017 and updated in 2019, based on data from 60 Prefectures out of 106, between 2016 and 2019, at least 100,000 asylum seekers and beneficiaries of international protection lost the right to accommodation in reception centres.
+No data are available for the period 2020-2023.

 Departure from the centre

-According to the Reception Decree, when asylum seekers fail to present themselves to the assigned centre or leave the centre without informing the authorities, the centre managers must immediately inform the competent Prefecture.[4]
-In case the asylum seeker spontaneously presents him or herself before the police authorities or at the accommodation centre, the Prefect could decide to readmit the asylum seeker to the centre if the reasons provided are due to force majeure, unforeseen circumstances or serious personal reasons as the ground to be readmitted to the centre.[5]
+According to the Reception Decree, when asylum seekers fail to present themselves to the assigned centre or leave it without informing the authorities, the centre managers must immediately inform the competent Prefecture.[6]
+In case the asylum seeker spontaneously presents him or herself before police authorities or at the accommodation centre, the Prefect could decide to readmit them to the centre if the reasons provided are due to force majeure, unforeseen circumstances or serious personal reasons.[7]

-Veneto: in the case of a woman seeking asylum, victim of trafficking, who had left the centre because of the criminal organization that had forced her into prostitution, and which she had later reported to police, the prefecture of Padua had not recognized force majeure and had remained silent on the request for reinstatement of the reception measures.
-The Administrative Regional Court of Veneto, with a decision of 11 November 2020, accepted the appeal, ordering the Prefecture to adopt a decision and, pending the decision, to arrange a provisional reception for the lady.[6]
+Veneto: in the case of an asylum-seeking woman who was a trafficking victim, who had left the centre because of the criminal organisation that had forced her into prostitution, and which she had later reported to police, the prefecture of Padua had not recognized force majeure, and remained silent on the request for reinstatement of the reception measures.
+The Administrative Regional Court of Veneto, with a decision of 11 November 2020, accepted the appeal, ordering the Prefecture to adopt a decision and, pending the decision, to arrange a provisional reception for the lady.[9]

 Campania: On 16 June 2017, the Prefecture of Naples adopted a new regulation to be applied in CAS.
 The regulation provides for the “withdrawal of reception measures” in case of unauthorised departure from the centre even for a single day, also understood as the mere return after the curfew, set at 22:00, and at 21:00 in spring and summer.
 ASGI has challenged the regulation before the Council of State claiming a violation of the law, as the Prefecture has effectively introduced a ground for withdrawal of reception conditions not provided in the law but the Council of State rejected the appeal believing that the regulation did not automatically lead to the withdrawal of the reception measures, as the recipients were allowed to represent their reasons to the administration.[7]